 “Sankranti” is the Sanskrit word in Eastern Astrology that refers to the movement of the Sun from one Rashi (a sign of the zodiac) to another.
 Here, a Rashi means a sign of the zodiac.
 In a very simple word, Sankranti means the very first day of the Nepali calendar which makes it obvious that there are 12 such Sankranti in a year.

 Moreover, Maghe Sankranti is studied as the turn of the Sun from Dhanu Rashi (Sagittarius) to Makara Rashi (Capricorn).
 No wonder, why it is also called Makara Sankranti.
-However, Sadhguru considers Makar Sankranti as a festival based on a deep understanding of the universe and the geometry of a man.
+However, Sadhguru considers Makar Sankranti as a festival based on a deep understanding of the universe and the geometry of man.

 In Hindu Astrology, the position of the sun during the year is divided into 12 Rashis (zodiac signs).
 It is, however, very difficult to arrange amongst Bikram Sambat months, Zodiac months, and lunar calendar months.
 While the traditional Calendar is based on lunar positions, Sankranti is also celebrated as a solar event.

-People take baths and do massage with mustard oil on the same day due to an aged belief.
+People take baths and massage with mustard oil on the same day due to an aged belief.
 There is also a myth about cooking sweet potatoes and cassava (Tarul) the day before maghe Sankranti.
 So that the old quote “poush ma pakya, Magh ma khyaka” could come alive.